Seferan/GetSlotItemExtended/README.md

-# pressbutton
+# GetSlotItemExtended
 Module for the Macro/Keybinding modulation for minecraft/liteloader

-Adds an pressbutton command
+- Adds GetSlotItemExt
+- Adds GetSlotItemEnchants